 Saul’s leadership problems started with his own poor self-image.
 This led to his insecurity and his fear of those he was leading.
 Saul’s eventual downfall as the king was the result of these two things: a poor self-image and his insecurity.

-Of course, we can’t forget the fact that Saul’s biggest mistake was not obeying God’s commands.
-His sin is what cost him his Kingdom.
-It is pretty clear that Saul’s sin, however, was a result of his insecurity as a leader.
+Of course, we can’t forget the fact that Saul’s biggest sin was in not obeying God’s commands.
+This sin cost him his Kingdom.
+It is pretty clear that Saul’s disobedience, however, was a result of his insecurity as a leader.
 “I have disobeyed your instructions and the LORD’s command, for I was afraid of the people and did what they demanded.”

 Our view of ourselves is going to determine our success or failure as a leader.
 If we have a poor self-image, we are not going to have the confidence to make the decisions that we need to make.
 We will be insecure and will end up micro-managing our people.